DrunkenAlcoholic/RandomString/README.md

 ## Installation

-You can compile Pasfetch with the free an open source "Free Pascal Compiler" just search your distro's packages for "fpc" and install, then to compile you do the following
+You can compile RandomStr with the free an open source "Free Pascal Compiler" just search your distro's packages for "fpc" and install, then to compile you do the following

 ### Compile